Weighted Blankets Are Having A Moment (Again), But They're More Than A Trend

 “I use mine whenever it’s not a billion degrees at night!
 My anxiety levels are high in the mornings and it does wonders to ease into the day,” says Sarah of San Diego.

 Even those who aren’t personally using their weighted blankets don’t seem to regret buying them.
 Jandra, who lives in Nashville, confesses to owning six weighted blankets.
 “And I don't use any of them,” she admits.
 “But my friends love them when they come over!
-Also, it's 95 degrees in Nashville, so that might be why [I don’t use them].”
+Also, it's very hot in Nashville, so that might be why [I don’t use them].”

 As someone with plenty of anxiety who also enjoys a good snuggle, these testimonies piqued my interest.
 I got my hands on a weighted blanket by Huggarroo, which is made using bamboo-derived rayon fabric and is intended to be cooling and breathable.
 Given that the primary complaint about weighted blankets seems to be that they’re sometimes too hot, I was excited about getting this one.